 Given below is an example usage scenario on how an existing user can add Deadline to all students

-When the user launches the application, existing information is read from the data file profbook.json
+When the user launches the application, existing information is read from the data file profbook.json.
+In our case,

 let us narrow our focus to a specific group with 2 students.